 Eric came up close to me, observing my face.
 “Vince?”
 I must’ve spaced out.

 “Was the last one burnt?”
 I asked, hoping he’d say no, but his eyes lit up instead.
 Poor man… That merited another gulp.
 “I hate you!”
 Eric sat down on the coffee table in front of me.
-It creaked its complains.
+It creaked its complaints.
 He plucked the bottle from my hand and held a plastic bag in front of my face.

 In the bag was something lathy, dark and stained.
 I swallowed, that was a knife of some kind, unusually thin.

 “For the love of God… Eric, I don’t need more nightmares!”
-He wanted me touch it.
+He wanted me to touch it.
 I didn’t need to be a psychic, to know where that thing had been before.

 “You play hermit in the woods?
 That’s okay,” his calm voice floated in the room.
 “You won’t talk to me, cause you’re teed off?
 That’s also okay.”
 He ruffled his dark hair.
 “I respect that, and I’m sorry for what happened.
-For what I did, but can’t take back…” He took a sip from the bottle, and pulled a grimace.
+For what I did, but can’t take back…” He took a sip from the bottle and pulled a grimace.

 “Alright!
 Be mad at me.
 That’s fine.”
 Eric looked at me like a kicked dog.
 “You expect the world to leave you alone?”
 His lips tightened.
-His left hand made a flat horizontal swiping gesture, as if covering something.
+His left hand made a flat horizontal swiping gesture as if covering something.
 “I’ll have none of that bullshit!”
 I stared at the star and heart patterns on the quilt.

 “Vincent, I need your help!
 I’m not giving up on you.
 With your special abilities… You have to.”

 I felt his despair seeping into me through the pores of my skin.
 “He sent us a picture of his next victim.
 It’s a little girl.”
 His voice picked up volume and urgency.
 “Help solve this!”
 He pulled a little photo of a smiling child from a pocket.
-She had blonde hair, bangs and a red dress, smiling brightly.
+She had blonde hair, bangs, and a red dress, smiling brightly.